Cars brands and logos that start with L

 Lister Motor Company Logo

 The Lister Motor Company is known for its sporting achievements among British automakers.
 It was founded in 1954 by Brian Lister in Cambridge, England.
 In 1986, the company was bought by Lawrence Pearce, who began producing modifications of the Jaguar XJS.
-The first car of his design was the Lister Storm.
-In 2013, the brand was taken over by Warrantywise, which already 2014 resumed production of the unique sports car.
-In the following years, the production of Lister Knobbly Stirling Moss, Lister LFT-666, and Lister Stealth was established.
+The first car he designed was the Lister Storm.
+In 2013, the brand was acquired by Warrantywise, which resumed production of the unique sports car in 2014.
+In the following years, production of the Lister Knobbly, Stirling Moss, Lister LFT-666, and Lister Stealth models was established.

 Lloyd Cars